 or there are also attractive fold-out card of grasses:

 “Covering 30 species, this new fold-out chart should enable everyone to put a name to some of the most common species of grass found in Britain and Ireland.
 A special feature of this chart is a simple-to-use lateral key to enable users to make the quick identification quickly.

 This chart is part of the FSC’s range of fold-out charts, designed to help users identify a wide range of plants and animals.
 Each chart is laminated to make it shower-proof and robust for use outdoors.
 Clear colour illustrations and text by experts in the subject make these valuable resources for all age groups”.

-Apart from the fact that grasses are really beautiful and many can be grown as an ornamental plant in your borders, they are also useful in other ways, although not so much as you might expect for this large family.
+Apart from the fact that grasses are really beautiful and many can be grown as an ornamental plant in your borders, they are also useful in other ways, although not so many in the B.I. as you might expect for a large family.

 A small selection of native grasses which are ornamental enough for your garden are:

 Avena fatua (Oat Grass), Brachypodium sylvaticum, Briza (Quaking-Grass), Bromus spp., Calamagrostis spp., Deschampsia spp., Melica spp.
 (Melick), Molinia caerulea (Purple Moor Grass), Phalaris arundinacea and especially the Gardener’s Garters, Phragmitis australis or Common Reed, Sesleria spp., and many more.